We are farming this site, and plan for more!

 We also have an additional 1800 acres to farm just East of this location and we have 145 acres near LeCompton that has the largest blackberry plot in three states.
 We also have received a grant to grow our beekeeping operation (www.goldenprairiehoney.com) to 500 colonies over the next year and we will begin shipping our bees to California for almond pollination.
 The grant includes expansion of our farm tours and includes at least 25 apprenticeships.

-The site above will ultimately be built to train 100 service members and their families through a farm training cycle.
+The site above will ultimately be built to train 100 service members through a farm training cycle.
 The Kansas State University College of Architecture final design will ultimately change the site as shown.

 Most exciting is our new Student Manual and Course Catalog.
 You can find it on the "More Tab".We will begin accredited classes this January that will generate a certificate in farming.
 It is an intense year filled with mostly hands on training.